pooleja/DnsE16/README.md

 64 bytes from 10.244.113.158: icmp_seq=1 ttl=64 time=0.020 ms
 ```

-You can get the status to see how long it will be registered for:
+You can get the status to see how long it will be registered for (1,000 satoshis):
 ```
 $ python3 client.py -e http://dns.21:12005/ status mynewname
 {